20klompr/xPro-V5/Front_Panel.md

 The VFD's AC and Spindle cables induce a lot of noise/EMI on the RS485 - special considerations with wiring must be followed:

-- Only use a twisted-pair (minimum of 2 or 3 twists per inch) or twisted-shielded-pair for the RS-485 communications line (20-24AWG); this will help to eliminate common mode noise that can corrupt the data on the line. _(if using a twisted-shielded-pair be sure to terminate the shield to ground at only one end of the cable)_
+- Only use a twisted-pair (minimum of 2 or 3 twists per inch) or twisted-shielded-pair for the RS-485 communications line (20-24AWG); this will help to eliminate common mode noise that can corrupt the data on the line. _(if using a twisted-shielded-pair, be sure to terminate the shield to ground at only one end of the cable)_

 - DIY twisted-pair:
   1. Carefully insert the two cut ends of 20-24AWG wire into a drill chuck